kyounger/terraform-create-simple-gke-cluster/README.md

 ```

 ## CloudBees licenses
-I store a copy of my license key/cert in `./license`.
+I store a copy of my license key/cert in `./license/`.
 This dir is ignored by git.

-## Create initial empty dir
-* Be sure to run `mkdir repo-100` in the room of this repo before running `./new-instance.sh`
+## Notes
 * Note that `kyounger` is still hardcoded into this repo.
 I need to refactor the tf and scripts to abstract it and make it easily overridden.